 Graduate Certificate in Primary Care Nursing

-Applications for first round intake for 2021 start-year intake are now open and close on 30 November 2020.
+Applications for Start Year Intake for 2022 are now open and close on 27 February 2022.

 IF YOU DO NOT FIND THE ANSWERS TO YOUR QUESTIONS HERE PLEASE CONTACT THE COURSE COORDINATOR

 Course coordinator Tracy Murphy email email@example.com

 DO I NEED TO PRODUCE THE DOCUMENTS FOR SUBJECTS WITH A CLINICAL PLACEMENT IN ORDER TO ENROL?

 No, you will be provided instructions on how to complete compliance once you have accepted your offer and enrolled in the subject.